cjdbarlow/Part-One/receptor_theory.md

     * Reversible
     The effect can be overridden by increasing the dose of agonist.
     * Irreversible
-    Drug cannot be overriden by increasing dose of agonist.
+    Drug cannot be overridden by increasing dose of agonist.
 Dose-response curve appears similar to that of the non-competitive antagonist.
 * **Non-competitive antagonists**
 Create a conformational change in the receptor.
-They cannot be overidden by increasing the dose of agonist.
+They cannot be overridden by increasing the dose of agonist.

 <img src="resources\FA-with-nca-and-ca.svg">